Darnytsia railway station: Commuter service

 On 16 February 2007, the renovated commuter train terminal (pair of mirroring opposite buildings) of the station opened to the public.

 Commuter and intra-city directions from Darnytsia: Hrebinka, Nizhyn, central terminal (intra-city), Petrivka Railway Station (Kyiv) (intra-city).

-On 30 November 2018, the Kyiv Boryspil Express high-speed train service linking Boryspil International Airport and Kyiv-Pasazhyrskyi was launched, which stops at Darnitsa station.
+On 30 November 2018, the Kyiv Boryspil Express high-speed train service linking Boryspil International Airport and Kyiv-Pasazhyrskyi was launched, which stops at Darnytsia station.

 Long-distance service

 Currently, most long-distance trains pass through Darnytsia non-stop; none of them originates or terminates at the station.
 However, the ticket boxes in the commuter terminals sell tickets for all long-distance routes in Ukraine.

 Interconnections with city transport

 In 2011, Darnytsia station became the terminus for the new intracity circle rail service called "Urban Electric Train".
 Trains for both circle directions arrive at Darnytsia and change heads.

 Kyiv tram, buses and marshrutkas are connected to Darnytsia station, but they are not up to needs even for the existing commuter passenger flow.

 The railway station is not yet interconnected with the city's rapid transit system, Kyiv Metro.
 The Darnytsia Metro station is situated well away, despite sharing precisely the same name.